Application to Host a Conference for Undergraduate Women in Physics

 Although the CUWiP are primarily aimed at declared physics majors, recruitment of physics majors is fostered by energizing and equipping CUWiP participants to be ambassadors for the major when they return to their home institution, and by recruiting participants who may otherwise not be aware of the opportunities that a physics major provides (e.g., community college students in STEM fields who are interested in transferring to a four-year college, or first-generation college-going students).

-Please see the APS CUWiP website for sample programs, FAQ pages, etc., from previous conferences in the series.
-You may also request access to the APS CUWiP wiki.
-It contains information from a one day workshop for 2015 sites to talk about the conferences, the format and the goals.
+Please see the web pages for previous conferences in the series for links to sample programs, FAQ pages, etc. You may also request access to the APS CUWiP wiki.
+It contains information from a one day workshop for 2016 sites to talk about the conferences, the format and the goals.
 Email firstname.lastname@example.org for access to the wiki.

 Proposals consist of three parts.